 Keep in mind that the CCJA doesn’t apply to anyone involuntarily committed to a mental health facility, including Lanterman-Petris-Short conservatees, or to those with developmental disabilities.
 And anyone with dementia is given special protections under the CCJA’s transfer and registration provisions.

 For discussion of procedures under the CCJA, turn to CEB’s California Conservatorship Practice §§3.9A-3.9P.
 Analysis of the CCJA can be found in Stern, The California Conservatorship Jurisdiction Act in the April 2015 issue of CEB’s Estate Planning & California Probate Reporter, available by subscription or as part of the Estate Planning OnLAW library.
-And don’t miss CEB’s webinar California Conservatorship Jurisdiction Act: An Overview of the New Rules on February 18, 2016 at noon.
+And check out CEB’s program California Conservatorship Jurisdiction Act: An Overview of the New Rules, available On Demand.

 Other CEBblog™ posts you may find interesting: